A separation agreement is a written contract between two married spouses who want to live apart.

 Step 6 – Add in Final Details

-You can throw in any additional provisions you might want to include in the agreement in this section.
+In this section, you can include any additional provisions you might want to include in the agreement.
 You can also add witness signatures and notary acknowledgments and specify whether the agreement will be filed in court.

 You don’t need to file your agreement with the court for your separation to be effective.
 However, the parties can file their separation agreement with the court, especially in states requiring a separation period before a divorce.
 Filing the agreement can establish the time frame of separation.